perfsonar/pscheduler/scripts/PDK/README.md

 on the Task URL.
 This will be output in JSON, which can be piped into a file or into something like JQ for readability

+# Developing

+## Tests

+Running the grep command from step 4 will result in a list of all the files that need to be developed, with an order next to them.
+It's recommend that you develop in that order.

+# Testing

+## Testing a test

+### cli-to-spec

+You can test this file directly in the command line by using ```./cli-to-spec --option argument```

 ## Troubleshooting: Common Errors and How to Solve Them

 Test fails when run out of box (no non-template changes) with the following error: